-Cromford Mills has been shortlisted as one of three finalists in the “Best Major Regeneration of a Historic Building or Place” category of this year’s, (2018) prestigious Historic England Angel Awards.
+Cromford Mills had been shortlisted as one of three finalists in the “Best Major Regeneration of a Historic Building or Place” (in 2018) prestigious Historic England Angel Awards.

-Beside the canal a lovely hand turned musical box if that’s the right term for them, the kind that take music cards and turned by handle to produce the music, it sounded amazing and looked like hard work to keep up, but the musical tone was carried on the air and cheered the soul.
+Beside the canal a lovely hand turned musical box if that is the right term for them, the kind that take music cards and turned by handle to produce the music, it sounded amazing and looked like challenging work to keep up, but the musical tone was carried on the air and cheered the soul.